 Brady flipped his truck keys in the air as he sauntered across the tarmac.
 His buddies played cards in the open bay of the firehouse.
 The clank of a metal door slamming shut, pulled his attention to the nearby hanger.
 Bright sunlight bounced off the white paint of a medivac helicopter, stinging his eyes, but the woman with her hands on her hips and two perfectly toned legs held his attention.
 The woman slashed her hand through her short, dark hair as she circled the helicopter.

 “That’s just, Jack.”
-One of the medivac pilots he recognized tossed over his shoulder as he drew a card.
+One of the medivac pilots tossed over his shoulder as he took a card.

 “Doesn’t look like any Jack I know.”
 Brady shaded his eyes as he surveyed Just Jack’s ripped arms tugging a bag from the rear of the chopper.